gumaerc-testorg/3.22-spring-2008/content/pages/projects/superlastic_3.md

 ![](/courses/materials-science-and-engineering/3-22-mechanical-behavior-of-materials-spring-2008/projects/superlastic_3_3.jpg)

 where _k_ is a critical value.
-Substituting the value of J2 into this equation, we obtain the von Mises yield criterion as a function of the principal stresses:
+Substituting the value of J{{< sub "2" >}} into this equation, we obtain the von Mises yield criterion as a function of the principal stresses:

 ![](/courses/materials-science-and-engineering/3-22-mechanical-behavior-of-materials-spring-2008/projects/superlastic_3_4.jpg)